 Louise Hay's "little blue book" is considered the most comprehensive guide to the probable mental causes behind illness in your body.

 Info/Order this book.
-(4th edition, newer cover)
+(4th edition)

 About The Author

 Marie T. Russell is the founder of InnerSelf Magazine (founded 1985).
 She also produced and hosted a weekly South Florida radio broadcast, Inner Power, from 1992-1995 which focused on themes such as self-esteem, personal growth, and well-being.
 Her articles focus on transformation and reconnecting with our own inner source of joy and creativity.

 Creative Commons 3.0: This article is licensed under a Creative Commons Attribution-Share Alike 4.0 License.
 Attribute the author: Marie T. Russell, InnerSelf.com.
 Link back to the article: This article originally appeared on InnerSelf.com